Belarus–Ukraine border: History

 Following the Chernobyl disaster in 1986, a big portion of the Ukrainian side of the border lies with the so-called Chernobyl Exclusion Zone and Polesie State Radioecological Reserve (Belarusian side).
 The Chernobyl Exclusion Zone in Ukraine is governed by the Ministry of Ecology and Natural Resources through its special agency.
 The area does not have adequate infrastructure for border crossing, which is conducted in the area under special authority due to contamination.
 The exclusion zone has its own checkpoints.
 The Chernihiv–Ovruch railway runs along the border on the Ukrainian side, connecting the abandoned Chernobyl Nuclear Power Plant with the city of Slavutych.
 The tracks cross the border twice.

-On 24 February 2022, during the 2022 Russian invasion of Ukraine, Russian troops began moving across the border from Belarus into Ukraine as a part of the Kyiv Offensive.
+On 24 February 2022, during the 2022 Russian invasion of Ukraine, Russian troops began moving across the border from Belarus into Ukraine as a part of the Kyiv offensive.
 On 3 April 2022 Ukrainian troops took back control of sections of the border near Pripyat (they had lost control of due to the Russian invasion).
 The day before the whole of Kyiv Oblast, which is located on the Belarus–Ukraine border, was declared free of invaders by the Ukrainian Ministry of Defense after Russian troops had left the area.
 On 4 and 5 April 2022 units of the State Border Guard Service of Ukraine retook control of their border crossing in Chernihiv Oblast.

 On 11 November, it was reported that Ukraine had begun construction of a wall on the border with Belarus.

+After the June 2023 Wagner Group rebellion, after which the Wagner Group was slated to move to Belarus, the border again became a topic of discussion.
+On 30 June 2023, Ukrainian President Volodymyr Zelenskyy approved plans for further reinforcements of the border, although they acknowledged that they did not find any current threats.